top of page

 Play-by-Play/Executive Producer/Host

-On numerous occasions, Hector Ledesma has anchored the San Antonio Spurs broadcast pregame show Spurs Live, their in-game halftime show and the Spurs Live Postgame Show across the SS&E broadcast network.
-He handles the same duties, plus play-by-play, among others, for the KCWX High School Football Game of the Week.
-He also serves as the program's Executive Producer, hosting 'Countdown to Kickoff,' the Halftime Show and the Postgame Show' during the broadcast.
-This will be Hector's fourth season at the helm of San Antonio's most seasoned broadcast coverage of live high school football games.
+On numerous occasions, Hector Ledesma has anchored the San Antonio Spurs broadcast pregame show Spurs Live, their halftime show and the Spurs Live Postgame Show across the SS&E broadcast network.
+He's also served as play-by-play for San Antonio FC and the Austin Spurs.
+Hector handles the same duties, among others, for the KCWX High School Football Game of the Week.
+He's also the program's Executive Producer, hosting 'Countdown to Kickoff,' the halftime show and the 'Postgame Show' during the broadcast.
+This will be Hector's fifth season at the helm of San Antonio's most seasoned broadcast coverage of live high school football games.

 In 2016, Hector launched a San Antonio first with "The Ticket Live," two-hour sports show simulcast weekly on KCWX, Ticket 760 and online.
-Previously, Hector hosted "Halftime Sports with Hector Ledesma" on ESPN San Antonio radio.
+Previously, he hosted Halftime Sports with Hector Ledesma on ESPN San Antonio radio.
 He also worked live game broadcasts as a Color Analyst and Sideline Reporter for The CW 35.
 Since 2001 Hector has been a fixture as a TV Sports Anchor and Reporter for KLST (San Angelo, TX CBS), KYTX (Tyler, TX CBS), KABB (San Antonio Fox), WOAI (San Antonio NBC) and Quarter Moon Productions, where he most recently anchored Sports2Nite's Sports Briefs while also serving as Director of Digital Content for sports2nite.com.
-While at QMP, he also anchored halftime and post-game shows and served as a Sideline Reporter for multiple live TV game broadcasts; produced & anchored News & Sports Briefs and hosted Sports Weekly on KCWX.
-Hector also produced The Express News' SA Sports Nation TV show.
+While at QMP, he also anchored halftime and post-game shows and served as a Sideline Reporter for multiple live TV college game broadcasts; produced & anchored News & Sports Briefs and hosted/produced Sports Weekly on KCWX.
+He also produced The Express News' SA Sports Nation TV show.

 Hector twice won First Place in the Texas Associated Press Broadcasters awards for Best TV Sports Story (2012-2013 and 2011-2012).
-He has since and had previously been honored by the TAPB.
+He has since and had previously been honored by the TAB.
 In 2007 Hector won the Best TV Sports Feature Lone Star Award from the Houston Press Club and has been nominated for numerous Emmys.

 Coach Jerry Comalander